November 10: Today in Royal History

 November 10, 1480 – Birth of Bridget of York, daughter of King Edward IV of England, at Eltham Palace in Kent, England

 Destined to be a nun, Bridget of York was the youngest of the ten children of King Edward IV of England, the first King of England from the House of York, and Elizabeth Woodville.
-Exactly when Bridget entered Dartford Priory in Dartford, Kent, England to become a nun is unknown.
+When Bridget entered Dartford Priory in Dartford, Kent, England to become a nun is unknown.
 Dartford Priory, founded by King Edward III and developed under his grandson and successor King Richard II, was chosen for Bridget because of its royal background and because it was common for daughters of the nobility to become nuns there.
 Very little is known about Bridget’s life once she entered Dartford Priory.
-Except for the funeral of her mother, there is no evidence that Bridget ever left Dartford Priory.
+Except for her mother’s funeral, there is no evidence that Bridget ever left Dartford Priory.
 Bridget died at Dartford Priory but exactly when she died is unknown.
 Bridget was interred in the choir of the Dartford Priory church.
 However, Dartford Priory was destroyed during the Dissolution of the Monasteries (1536 – 1541).

 Unofficial Royalty: Bridget of York